Belfast: Demography

-In 2021, there were 345,418 residents within the expanded 2015 Belfast local government boundary and 634,600 in the Belfast Metropolitan Area, approximately one third of Northern Ireland's 1.9 million population.
+In 2021, there were 345,418 residents within the expanded 2015 Belfast local government boundary and 704,406 for the greater metropolitan area, approximately one third of Northern Ireland's 1.9 million population.

-As with many cities, Belfast's inner city is currently characterised by the elderly, students and single young people, while families tend to live on the periphery.
-Socio-economic areas radiate out from the Central Business District, with a pronounced wedge of affluence extending out the Malone Road and Upper Malone Road to the south.
-Deprivation levels are notable in the inner parts of the north and the west of the city.
-The areas around the Falls Road, Ardoyne and New Lodge (Catholic nationalist) and the Shankill Road (Protestant loyalist) experience some of the highest levels of social deprivation including higher levels of ill health and poor access to services.
-These areas remain firmly segregated, with 80 to 90 percent of residents being of the one religious designation.
+Belfast's inner city population in 2006 was characterised by the elderly, students and single young people, while families tended to live on the periphery.
+Socio-economic areas radiated out from the Central Business District, with a pronounced wedge of affluence extending out the Malone Road and Upper Malone Road to the south.
+The 2015–16 study, measuring deprivation levels in Northern Ireland using deprivation index, marked the northern Water Works ward on the Antrim Road as the most deprived, while the least deprived was determined to be the Hillfoot ward on the edges of east Belfast.
+Additionally, the study found that the Windsor area, in the south-west, had the worst living environment, and Stranmillis, in the south, had the best employment terms.

 Consistent with the trend across all of Northern Ireland, the Protestant population within the city has been in decline, while the non-religious, other religious and Catholic population has risen.
 The 2021 census recorded the following: 43% of residents as Catholic, 12% as Presbyterian, 8% as Church of Ireland, 3% as Methodist, 6% as belonging to other Christian denominations, 3% to other religions and 24% as having either no religion or no declared religion.

-In terms of community background, 47.93% were deemed to belong to, or to have been brought up in, the Catholic faith and 36.45% in a Protestant or other Christian-related denomination.
+In terms of religious community background, 47.93% were recorded to belong to, or to have been brought up in, the Catholic faith and 36.45% in a Protestant or other Christian-related denomination.
 The comparable figures in 2011 were 48.60% Catholic and 42.28% Protestant or other Christian-related denomination.

-With respondents free to indicate more than one national identity, in 2021 the largest national identity group was "Irish only" with 35% of the population, followed by "British only" 27%, "Northern Irish only" 17%, "British and Northern Irish only" 7%, "Irish and Northern Irish only" 2%, "British, Irish and Northern Irish only" 2%, British and Irish less than 1% and Other identities with 10%.
+With respondents free to indicate more than one national identity, in 2021 the largest national identity group was "Irish only" with 35% of the population, followed by "British only" 27%, "Northern Irish only" 17%, "British and Northern Irish only" 7%, "Irish and Northern Irish only" 2%, "British, Irish and Northern Irish only" 2%, British and Irish less than 1% and other identities with 10%.